-We saw in patient records that past medical histories and any current patient medication was recorded.
-However, it would be beneficial if the discussion regarding the clinical reason for prescribed medication was recorded in its entirety.
+We saw, in patient records, that past medical histories and any current medication were recorded.

-Up to date certificates for fire evacuation, scales calibration and premises risk assessments were seen and found to be valid.
+Up to date certificates for fire evacuation, weighing scales calibration and premises risk assessments were seen.
 Gas and electric inspections were the responsibility of the owner of the premises.